esheldon/psfsim/README.md

 psfsim-make-scripts v001 wq

+# You can also have some additional commands run.
+For
-# set up some environment
+# example, this sets up an anaconda environment

 psfsim-make-scripts v001 wq --extra-commands="source activate psfsim"